SalesforceCommerceCloud/sfcc-ci/README.md

 ------------- | ------------| --------------------------------
 client_id     | (String)    | The client ID
 client_secret | (String)    | The client secret
-success       | (Function)  | *(Optional)* Callback function executed when the authentication succeeded.
-The token will be passed as only parameter to the success callback. error         | (Function)  | *(Optional)* Callback function executed when the authentication failed.
-The error will be passed as only parameter to the error callback.
+callback      | (Function)  | Callback function executed as a result.
+The token and the error will be passed as parameters to the callback function.

-**Returns:** (String) Returns the token, if the authentication succeeded and no success callback was used.
-Returns the error, if the authentication failed and no error callback was used.
+**Returns:** (void) Function has no return value

 ***